taichi-dev/docs.taichi.graphics/website/community/structure.md

 - Enforce community code of conduct
 - Design and improve the development workflows
-- Promote and mentor committers and reviewers
+- Promote and mentor contributors
 - Refactor community structure, when necessary, to better suit its growing scale

 ### Benevolent dictator for life (BDFL)